haproxy/haproxy/doc/lua-api/index.rst

   Register a function executed after the configuration parsing.
 This is useful to check any parameters.

-  :param fuction func: is the Lua function called to work as initializer.
+  :param function func: is the Lua function called to work as initializer.

   The prototype of the Lua function used as argument is: